yasirshah-analyst/Customers-Data-Analytics/Readme.md

 #### Email Column Cleaning and Standardization

-##### Removing Extra Spaces and Special Character Errors: The Email column contained several formatting issues, including unnecessary spaces, repeated symbols, and inconsistent letter casing.
+##### Removing Extra Spaces and Special Character Errors
+The Email column contained several formatting issues, including unnecessary spaces, repeated symbols, and inconsistent letter casing.
 To resolve these issues, a nested formula combining SUBSTITUTE() and LOWER() functions was applied.

 The innermost SUBSTITUTE() function removed any extra spaces within the email address.